fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health.md

 This article provides an overview of the new Teams client health dashboards and tools for managing Teams clients in the Microsoft Teams admin center.

 Teams client health is an all-new page with a set of data, insights, and tools to help administrators troubleshoot and resolve issues.
 When a Teams application experiences an issue, end-users typically reach out to their admins.
-As an admin, you may be regularly occupied with requests from end-users.
-This can leave you in a reactive position with limited information to diagnose and resolve problems effectively.
+As an admin, you may be regularly occupied with requests from end-users, which can leave you in a reactive position with limited information to diagnose and resolve problems effectively.

-As an admin, you may need to proactively monitor, or you may need to perform remediation actions to manage and fix issues before they impact your end user productivity or cause further escalations.
+You may need to proactively monitor for issues.
+You may also need to perform remediation actions to manage and fix issues before they impact your end user productivity or cause further escalations.

 ## Access the Teams client health dashboard